 Azure SQL Database learns and adapts with your application and provides customized recommendations enabling you to maximize the performance of your SQL databases.
-The SQL Database Advisor provides recommendations for creating and dropping indexes, parameterizing queries, and fixing schema issues.
-The advisor assesses performance by analyzing your SQL database's usage history.
-The recommendations that are best suited for running your database’s typical workload are recommended.
+Your performance is continuously assessed by analyzing your SQL Database usage history.
+The recommendations that are provided are based on a database unique workload pattern and help improve its performance.

 Parameterize queries recommendations

 Parameterize queries recommendations appear when you have one or more queries that are constantly being recompiled but end up with the same query execution plan.
 This condition opens up an opportunity to apply forced parameterization, which will allow query plans to be cached and reused in the future improving performance and reducing resource usage.